 - Really ambitious narrative structure

 - Improved AI partner

-- Too long and has no central theme
+- Too long and lacking identity

 - Bad controls, camera and save system